 large onion, sliced thinly

 walnuts, ground in food processor or if you want to be traditional, with a mortar and pestle

-- ground black pepper, to taste
+Ground black pepper, to taste

-- fresh pomegranate arils, for garnish (optional)
+Fresh pomegranate arils, for garnish (optional)

-Stir in the pomegranate juice, cardamom, salt and pepper.
+Stir in the pomegranate molasses, cardamom, salt, and pepper.
 Simmer for another hour until the chicken is tender, the sauce is slightly thickened and the walnuts begin to release their oil.
 Adjust seasoning to taste and simmer for 10 more minutes.
 Stir so that oil is incorporated into the sauce, and serve over basmati rice.
 Garnish with pomegranate arils.

 I'm the author Spicebox Kitchen and a physician and chef who teaches healthy cooking classes in San Francisco at the Thrive Kitchen.
 Come cook with me!
 More information on Facebook at TheDoctorsSpicebox.
 To your health!